-For the details on the network partition resolution method, see Chapter 9, "Details on network partition resolution resources" in Section II of the Reference Guide.
+For the details on the network partition resolution method, see Chapter 8, "Details on network partition resolution resources" in the Reference Guide.

 Failover mechanism

 When the stop of heartbeat is detected from other servers, ExpressCluster determines whether it is an error in a server or a network partition before starting a failover.
 Then a failover is performed by activating various resources and starting up applications on a properly working server.